NHSDigital/ndr_import/docs/standard-yaml-mappings.md

 The YAML mapper can define a set of predefined standard mappings.

-The following example is the list of standard mappings used within PHE NDR:
+The following example is the list of standard mappings used within NHS Digital NDR:

 ```yaml
 surname: